tvarit-foggy/grafana.org/content/blog/2019-03-25-prometheus-2.8-wal-remote-write.md

 **Corner cases**

 Initially, this was pitched as a two- to four-week project.
 But what happened along the way was that there were a lot of little edge cases that came up.
-The new approach broke assumptions in the existing code around locking, parallelisation and concurrency that needed addressing.
+The new approach broke assumptions in the existing code around locking, parallelization and concurrency that needed addressing.

 For example, the existing code within Prometheus assumed that all write-ahead log files were fully written.
 So one of the major things we had to do was write code for the new remote write to read the write-ahead log files as they were being written.